This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 (WordPress Post Visibility Settings)

-Click Publish to publish your post on your web site …
+Click Publish to publish the post …

 4 – Post Format Module